tissakhosla/spotify-api-ui-pattern/README.md

 1. Once the react app is open in the browser, login into spotify.
 1. The albums listed are from 3 functions from the Spotify-WebAPI-JS library
  - `getMyTopTracks()`, `getMySavedTracks()`, and `getMySavedAlbums()`
+1. The app is retreiving those items from your spotify account.